FRCTeam871/RoboticsSimulator2018/README.md

 Although I participate in FRC, I am not personally affiliated with FRC, nor has FIRST or FRC endorsed this product, etc.

-FIRST®, the FIRST® logo, FIRST® Robotics Competition and FIRST POWER UP℠ are trademarks of For Inspiration and Recognition of Science and Technology (FIRST®). © 2017-2018 FIRST.
+FIRST®, the FIRST® logo, FIRST® Robotics Competition, and FIRST POWER UP℠ are trademarks of For Inspiration and Recognition of Science and Technology (FIRST®) (www.firstinspires.org) which is not overseeing, involved with, or responsible for this activity, product, or service.

 ## Dependencies
 Currently for this project, dependencies are handled manually by putting jars in the build path.
 I'll probably start using Gradle at some point.<br>